RosierKirill/FrozenBetExtApi/README.md

 - `GET /teams/:id` → Team by id

 Notes
-- Competitions, teams, and matches are stored in `prisma/dev.db` (SQLite) and seeded with real NHL teams and sample fixtures.
+- Deployment target is Vercel Serverless Functions.
+The Express app is exported via `api/index.js`.
+Routes are accessible under `/api/...` (e.g. `/api/competitions`).
+- Use Vercel Postgres or any managed Postgres.
+On Vercel, set `DATABASE_URL` to the pooled Prisma URL.
-- `/reload?seed=...` now only affects synthetic users (not DB data).
+- `/reload?seed=...` only affects synthetic users (not DB data).
 - The shape of returned objects follows the Prisma schema; users are synthetic to satisfy the requested `GET /users` integration.

+Deploy (Vercel)
+- Connect the repo to Vercel.
+- In Project → Settings → Environment Variables, add `DATABASE_URL` with your Postgres Prisma URL.
+- Deploy.
+Endpoints: `/api/health`, `/api/competitions`, `/api/matches`, `/api/teams`, `/api/users`.

 Examples
 - `GET http://localhost:4001/competitions`